rvs/eve/docs/DEPLOYMENT.md

 # Deploying EVE-OS

 Deploying EVE-OS is similar to deploying any regular operating system.
-This can happen in either physical (EVE-OS runs on bare metal) or virtual (EVE-OS runs inside of a virtual machine) environments.
+It can be installed directly on physical hardware (i.e., EVE-OS can run on bare metal) or it can be deployed within a virtual environment (i.e., EVE-OS can run inside of a virtual machine).
 When running in a virtual environment, EVE-OS needs to have access to [nested virtualization](https://en.wikipedia.org/wiki/Virtualization#Nested_virtualization).
-While it is possible to run EVE-OS in a virtual environment without nested virtualization enabled a lot of capabilities (e.g. running accelerated VMs) will be degraded.
+While it is possible to run EVE-OS in a virtual environment without nested virtualization enabled, unfortunately a lot of capabilities will be degraded (e.g., its ability to run accelerated VMs).

-## Live vs installer EVE-OS images
+## Deployment methods: live vs installer images of EVE-OS

-Since EVE-OS follows a very traditional boot process, its *live* image has to be available on a storage device that is accessible by the BIOS.
-When it is already deployed EVE-OS provides capabilities for managing its own live image.
-However, in order to bootstrap EVE-OS the initial live image has to be written to the storage device somehow.
+Since EVE-OS follows a very traditional boot process, its *live* image has to be available on an accessible storage device so that it can be launched by the BIOS (or other bootloader).
+After being deployed, EVE-OS includes capabilities for managing and updating its own live image.
+But the initial installation often requires some sort of bootstrapped approach to write the live image of EVE-OS to the edge node's storage device.

-In a lot of situations, the storage device can be written to separately and then attached back to the edge node.
-This applies to both physical (e.g.  taking a live EVE-OS image, writing it onto a USB stick and booting off of that USB stick) and virtual (taking a live EVE-OS image and instructing your virtualization platform to use it as a hard drive) environments.
-However, there are times when this is either impossible (e.g. the only storage device is an eMMC soldered to the edge node's board) or impractical (the USB controller is so slow that booting off of the external USB stick take a long time).
-In cases like these we need an initial "installation" process.
-All that process does is it writes EVE-OS live image onto the storage device that can only be accessed by code running on the edge node itself.
-This is called an *installer* image of EVE-OS.
-It is a separate binary that you can get from the EVE-OS distribution.
+In some cases, EVE-OS can be written directly to a storage device and then that storage device can be attached to the edge node.
+This applies to both physical and virtual environments.
+For example, a live EVE-OS image can be written to a USB stick and then the edge node can boot off of that USB stick.
+In a virtual environment, the virtualization platform can be instructed to take a live EVE-OS image and use it as a hard drive.
+When these approaches are impossible or impractical, we can use an "installation process" instead.
+It is in these latter cases where the installer image works well.
+One example need for the installer approach is when an edge node's only storage device is an eMMC module soldered directly to the edge node's processor board.
+Another example is when the USB controller is so slow that booting and/or running off of an external USB stick will simply take too much time.
+In these cases an installer image can be run on the edge node itself, since the node has access to write the EVE-OS live image onto its integrated storage device.
+This two-step process is why it is called an EVE-OS *installer* image and why releases of the EVE-OS distribution include two separate binaries -- one called "live" and one called "installer".

-There's nothing special about the *installer* image of EVE-OS.
-In fact, under the hood, it is simply a live image of EVE-OS that runs a single application: a tiny script that writes a live image (and since installer image is a live image it effectively writes itself) onto the storage device that is inaccessible from the outside of the edge-node.
-The right way to think about installer image is that it is a live image that is only ever booted once on a given edge-node.
-Once installer image is done and shuts the edge node down the live image is available on the storage device and there's no need to run installer image anymore.
+There's nothing particularly special about the *installer* image of EVE-OS.
+In fact, under the hood, it is simply a live image of EVE-OS that first runs a single application: a tiny script that writes a live image onto an integrated storage device; one that is otherwise inaccessible outside the edge node.
+The installer image is essentially a live image that writes itself, using this extra script.
+Hence, the installer image is only booted once on a given edge node.
+After the installer's image-writing portion of the script is complete, it shuts down the edge node.
+Thereafter, the live image is available on the storage device so there's no need to run the installer anymore.

-In general, EVE-OS assumes a hands-free environment and can't rely on a human operator to configure initial settings "at the console".
-Given that the installer image is nothing but EVE-OS, it too, needs to be told ahead of time about any configuration necessary.
-To find out more how EVE-OS gets configured follow [configuration](CONFIG.md) documentation.
-For the rest of this document we will assume either config partition having required configuration or dynamic configuration done by supplying overrides to the boot process of the installer image.
+In general, once deployed, EVE-OS assumes a hands-free environment that does not rely on a human operator.
+No one is required to configure initial settings "at the console".
+Any ncessary configuration can be included as part of the EVE-OS image.
+To find out more regarding how EVE-OS can be configured, check out the [configuration](CONFIG.md) documentation.
+The remainder of this document will assume that either the config partition of the EVE-OS image has the required configuration information, or that dynamic configuration will be done by supplying overrides during the boot process of the installer image.
+Once it is deployed, the assumption is that all application management and monitoring of EVE-OS will occur via API calls between the edge node and a remote application called an EVE controller.

-## Serial vs. soft serial numbers
+## Unique identification: serial vs. soft serial numbers

 EVE controller has to be able to recognize EVE for the first time.
 This is done by relying on a piece of semi-unique information called a ```serial number```.